bestander/duke3d-matrix/README.md

 `./run.sh --sleep_timeout_sec=300`

+You can pass a path to a background image that is shown while the game is sleeping.
+Must be a BMP file with 64px width.

+`./run.sh --sleep_timeout_sec=300 --background-image-path=img/background.bmp`

 ## Controls

 eduje32.cfg is included in this repo and is already configured for a SEGA style 8bit-do gamepad.